neoKushan/BCrypt.Net-Core/README.md

 If you're working on a .net core application and need to use BCrypt to store passwords, this is a quick and dirty port of BCrypt.net.

-I have tested using this library on both the full .net 4.5 framework, as well as .net core RC1.
+I have tested using this library on both the full .net 4.5 framework, as well as .net core RC1 through to RTM.
-It builds, compiles and the Unit tests pass.

 It should be a drop-in replacement for BCrypt.net as the namespaces are unchanged.